reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0034} RE0034

 This error indicates that there is nowhere to return to in the current statement block.
-This may occur if you write a `{!reach} return` statement at the top level of a file or if you've already wrote a `{!reach} return` statement.
+This may occur if you write a `{!rsh} return` statement at the top level of a file or if you've already wrote a `{!rsh} return` statement.

-For example, the code below has two `{!reach} return` statements, the first of which will always occur, since it is not within a conditional:
+For example, the code below has two `{!rsh} return` statements, the first of which will always occur, since it is not within a conditional:

 ```reach